 "I am blessed to be used as I am, to love what I do, and to glorify God."

 At The Door, we often say "there are two kinds of people in the world: those who struggle and those who pretend they don't".
 If you can relate, you might just love this church.

-We invite you in The Door to experience the transforming grace of God in Jesus Christ and to connect with others in our faith community.
+We invite you in The Door (virtually or in-person) to experience the transforming grace of God in Jesus Christ and to connect with others in our faith community.
 We also feel called to go out The Door to serve others and bring the good news of great joy to the world.